ivangzn/cvres/README.md

 This will generate a minified HTML file, if you want to save it as PDF, you can use any web browser.

-### Flags

-You can use the following flags, to customize your output file:

-- `-formatted` outputs an additional prettified file.